 - Check if planning permission is required, if you are diverting rainwater from your property onto the street then you will need planning permission.

-- Dig out existing driveway and remove waste material.
-This will involve trips to the waste disposal yard or skip hire (see how much it costs to hire skips here)
+- Excavate and dig out the existing driveway and remove all waste material.
+This will involve several trips to the waste disposal yard or skip hire (see how much it costs to hire skips here)

-- Lay linear drainage to edge of driveway and in front of garage, connect to soakaways.
+- Lay a linear drainage channel to the edge of the new driveway and also in front of the garage, connect the drainage channel to existing soakaways.

 - Prepare the sub-grade and secure edging blocks to cement.